VincentChandelier/SADN/README.md

 [The central-SAIs and registered depth maps](https://cloud.tsinghua.edu.cn/d/d47ad68552ec408eac94/  ) are available for previewing.

-The raw Light field Images is available to download.
+The raw Light field Images is available to download. (https://pan.baidu.com/s/1ebpt2K6F7-DOB42_Y2ZaDg Extraction code：d4l8)

-The LFtoolbox0.4 with related camera parameters is available to download.(https://pan.baidu.com/s/1DsTL2ftKBrnp-nKnJQkilQ Extraction code：5nxt)
+The decoding code with LFtoolbox0.4 and  related camera parameters is available to download.(https://pan.baidu.com/s/1DsTL2ftKBrnp-nKnJQkilQ  Extraction code：5nxt).
+If you want to explore the PINet or to produces your own training data, please follow the readme in the folder.

+For testing, the light field raw images and macro-images are provided. (https://pan.baidu.com/s/1JLv5oAax8j9xrzqFEY5__Q Extraction code：a832)

 # Network